 Step 2: Click the link in the middle of the page that says "Click here to set or change your NetID Password."

 Step 3: Enter the answer to your security question in the response field and click Verify.
-If you don't remember the answer to your security question, please call the Client Support Help Desk at (631) 632-9800.
+If you don't remember the answer to your security question, please call the Customer Engagement & Support Help Desk at (631) 632-9800.

 Step 4: Click Set/Change NetID Password

 - Contain at least one number and one letter